The Vermont Statutes Online

 (c) Notwithstanding the provisions of subsections (a) and (b) of this section, the legislative body of a town or village may authorize the conveyance of municipal real estate if the conveyance:

 (1) Is directly related to the control, maintenance, construction, relocation, or abandonment of highways.

 (2) Is directly related to the control, maintenance, operation, improvement, or abandonment of a public water, sewer, or electric system.

 (3) Involves real estate used for housing or urban renewal projects under chapter 113 of this title.

-(d) Subject to the provisions of subsections (a) and (b) of this section, real estate owned by a town, village, or town school district may be conveyed by an agent elected or appointed for that purpose, and the conveyance shall be under the hand and seal of such agent.
-When the municipality fails to elect an agent, or the office becomes vacant or the municipality is not required by law to elect an agent, the legislative body may appoint such an agent, and shall have the certificate of appointment recorded by the clerk.
+(d) Subject to the provisions of subsections (a) and (b) of this section, real estate owned by a city, town, village, or town school district may be conveyed by an agent designated by the legislative body for that purpose, and the conveyance shall be under the hand and seal of the agent.
+The legislative body shall certify the designation of an agent and have the certificate recorded by the clerk.

 (e) Nothing in this section shall be construed to impair or affect the authority or responsibility of any municipality or the legislative body thereof with respect to any real estate held or acquired in a fiduciary capacity.

 (f) Nothing in this section shall be construed to impair or affect any provisions in a charter of a town or village involving the conveyance of real estate.
 (Amended 1993, No. 151 (Adj.
 Sess.), § 1; 2017, No. 152 (Adj.
 Sess.), § 2; 2019, No. 84 (Adj.
 Sess.), § 2.)

 § 1091.
 Pension system